ibm-cloud-architecture/refarch-integration/docs/icp/README.md

 * [Inventory database](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-db2#inventory-database)

 ## Cfg 2: Web App, API Connect on ICP
-The approach of this configuration is to deploy API management components to private cloud.
+The approach of this configuration is to deploy API management component to private cloud for the interaction APIs and keep the System APIs on-premise.
 This configuration is not yet supported as not all of those components are deployable on ICP.
 Only the API gateway is running on ICP.

 ![](./bc-icp-cfg2.png)

-The gateway flow running the interface mapping runs on IBM Integration bus on premise: this configuration illustrates deep adoption of the ESB pattern leveraging existing high end deployments, scaling both horizontally and vertically.
+The gateway flow running the interface mapping runs on IBM Integration bus on-premise: this configuration illustrates deep adoption of the ESB pattern leveraging existing high end deployments, scaling both horizontally and vertically.
 In this model the concept of operation for mediation and integration logic is kept.

+* Deploy webapp to ICP [follows this tutorial](https://github.com/ibm-cloud-architecture/refarch-caseinc-app/blob/master/docs/icp/README.md)
+* Deploy API Connect gateway from ICP Catalog using [this tutorial](https://github.com/ibm-cloud-architecture/refarch-integration-api/blob/master/docs/icp/README.md)

 When API Connect will support full container deployment this configuration will be completed.
+For the other component read:
+*

 ## Cfg 3: Web App, API Connect and Liberty App on ICP